plone/guillotina/docs/source/about.rst

 `bobo` was what Jim Fulton called his initial idea of mapping objects to web urls.
 It's an old idea.
 A beautiful idea.
-The developers of Guillotina think it's the best possible way to conceptualize most content-centric APIs and organization how your web applications think about data or their APIs.
+The developers of Guillotina think it's the best possible way to conceptualize most content-centric APIs and organization of how your web applications think about data or their APIs.

 Think about this simple example.
 Assuming you have the following dictionary::